DecentraLabsCom/Lab-Metadata/README.md

   category: labCategory,            // Category (e.g. Physics, Electronics, Chemistry...)
   keywords: labKeywords,            // A list of search-friendly tags
   description: labDescription,      // Short but informative description of the lab
-  provider: labProvider,            // Name of the institution or company that provides this lab
   timeSlots: labTimeSlot,           // A list of permitted access durations in minutes
   opens: labStartDate,              // The date from which the lab is open for reservations
   closes: labFinishDate,            // The date from which the lab is closed for reservations